OctopusDeploy/blog/blog/2021-12/deploying-to-cassandra/index.md

 NoSQL continues to be a disruptor in the database world.
 Names like MongoDB, Couchbase, Azure Cosmos DB, and Amazon DynamoDB are some of the most recognizable names of NoSQL implementations.
 Increasingly, however, we are hearing customers talk about Cassandra.

-This post demonstrates how to deploy database changes to a Cassandra server using Octopus Deploy and [Liquibase](https://liquibase.org).
+This post shows you how to deploy database changes to a Cassandra server using Octopus Deploy and [Liquibase](https://liquibase.org).

 ## Sample project: Sakila
 This post uses the [Sakila](https://bitbucket.org/octopussamples/sakila/src/master/) project as the example.
 The Sakila project contains examples of deploying the Sakila database to different database servers using different database deployment technologies.